Capacity Theorems for Distributed Index Coding: Introduction

+Firstly in Section \ref{sec:dist:compcod}, we propose a more general distributed composite coding scheme that strictly subsumes those in \cite{Sadeghi--Arbabjolfaei--Kim2016, isit:2017, Li--Ong--Johnson--ISIT--2017, Li--Ong--Johnson2017}, thus establishing a tighter inner bound on the capacity region of the distributed index coding problem.
+Notably, the proposed coding scheme combines our previously devised enhanced fractional composite coding \cite{isit:2017} and the cooperative composite coding of \cite{Li--Ong--Johnson--ISIT--2017, Li--Ong--Johnson2017} and adds a new dimension of decoding flexibility.
+In our new scheme, each receiver can choose a different group of servers for decoding, independent of other receivers.
+Therefore, the decoding configuration has many more possibilities compared to \cite{Sadeghi--Arbabjolfaei--Kim2016, isit:2017, Li--Ong--Johnson--ISIT--2017, Li--Ong--Johnson2017}.

+The second main contribution is a more general outer bound on the capacity region of the distributed index coding problem that strictly subsumes our previous outer bound in \cite{isit:2017}.
+It still uses the PM axioms of the entropy function.
+The novelty, however, is twofold.
+First, \cite{isit:2017} only considered server groups based on the \emph{touch} (intersecting) structure of the servers with messages.
+In this paper, we incorporate the most flexible use of server groups to derive the necessary conditions for the achievable rates.
+Second, due to the specific touch structure in server groups, some functional structures of the problem were not reflected in the formulation of the outer bound in \cite{isit:2017}.
+In this paper, we incorporate conditional independence relations among messages, as identified according to $\mathrm{fd}$-separation \cite{kramer,satyajit}.
+We refer to this general bound as \emph{the grouping polymatroidal (PM) outer bound}.

-More specifically, for the inner bound, we first describe a simple form of our distributed composite coding scheme with fixed decoding configuration and provide detailed error analysis (Theorem \ref{thm:compcod}).
-We then present the resulting inner bound in a series of equivalent or simplified forms that can help better understand the coding scheme and reduce the complexity of computation (Proposition \ref{propo:compcod:equiv} and Corollaries \ref{corr:allservers}--\ref{corr:simplify}).
-Finally we propose a more general composite coding scheme that achieves higher rates by allowing link capacities to be allocated fractionally to different decoding configurations (Theorem \ref{thm:compcod:fractional} and Corollary~\ref{corr:simplify:fractional}).
-For the outer bound, our starting point is the general outer bound (Theorem \ref{thm:pm:group}), which we refer to as the \emph{grouping PM outer bound} due to its flexible use of arbitrary groups of servers in the necessary conditions for achievable rates.
-We then present several special cases of the grouping PM outer bound by choosing server groupings of different structures and different levels of granularity (Corollaries \ref{cor:pm:touch:group}--\ref{cor:pm:coarsest} and Propositions \ref{propo:refine} and \ref{propo:allserver:itw}), trading off performance (tightness) and computational complexity.
-We also provide several examples in Sections~\ref{sec:dist:compcod} and~\ref{sec:outer:bounds} as concrete illustrations of these inner and outer bounds.
-Finally in Section~\ref{sec:numerical}, utilizing the inner and outer bounds established thus far, we establish the sum-capacity of all $218$ four-message distributed index coding problems with equal link capacities.
+For gentler presentation, in Section \ref{sec:fixed}, we first describe the basic form of our distributed composite coding scheme with fixed decoding configuration and provide the achievable rate region and detailed error analysis (Theorem \ref{thm:compcod}).
+We present the resulting inner bound in a series of equivalent or simplified forms that can help better understand the coding scheme and reduce the complexity of computation (Proposition \ref{propo:compcod:equiv} and Corollaries \ref{corr:allservers}--\ref{corr:simplify}).
+In Section \ref{sec:var}, we present our general composite coding scheme (Theorem \ref{thm:compcod:fractional} and Corollary~\ref{corr:simplify:fractional}).
+We provide detailed numerical examples and discussions to showcase the use and novelty of our results.